Top 10 Barbell Shoulder Exercises For Growth

 2. Hold the rack with your left hand for support and lean against it until your arm is straight.

-3. Keep your working arm straight at your sides with your palm is facing inward.
+3. Keep your working arm straight at your sides with your palm facing inward.
 That’s the start.

 4. Keeping a slight bend in your elbows, raise the bar to the side until your arm is at your shoulder level.